Ordination Exam Readers

 - Online Application (must also complete the questions below)

-- Questions - PDF (to be completed and uploaded with the above application)
+- Questions - PDF or WORD version (to be completed and uploaded with the above application)

 Ordination Exam Reader Documents